Supermassive black hole seeds from sub-keV dark matter

 In this work we have determined the photodetachment and photodissociation rates at the centre of the halo with the assumption that that is the most important location to study because if the gas cloud and halo are nearly cocentric this is where the black hole is expected to form.
 However, it is likely that even in scenarios where $\mathrm{H}_2$ is suppressed in the centre of the gas cloud, there would still be outer regions of the gas cloud where $\mathrm{H}_2$ can easily form, leading to efficient cooling and fragmentation around the more slowly-contracting core.
+While focusing on the central gas is a strong assumption, if efficient cooling in the outer region of the gas cloud is important then direct collapse may require a larger flux than we have assumed in this work.
 Properly understanding the impact of fragmentation in the outer halo requires embedding the dark matter energy injection consistently within a 3D hydrodynmic simulation.

 In-situ photon injection also affects the geometry of $\mathrm{H}_2$ self-shielding.
 Throughout Section~\ref{sec:results} we have presented results using a self-shielding approximation where the characteristic length in \eq \eqref{eq:ColumnDensity} is one quarter of the Jeans length. {\it Luo et al.} found that this approximation most accurately reproduced the column density in the traditional direct collapse scenario \cite{Luo_2020}.
 However, when the UV photons originate from inside the gas cloud there are two expected differences: 1) the average column density between the produced photon and a given point is reduced and 2) the inner regions experience less self-shielding whereas the outer regions experience more because most of the photons are produced in the dense central portion of the gas cloud.